kousthub12/Huffman-Project/README.md

 # Huffman-Project
-Huffman's Compression algorithm implemented using Java
+This algorithm's main purpose is to compress a file and decompress it.
+It is implemented using binary tree algorithm.